RockefellerArchiveCenter/docs-policy/index.md

 ## Adding New Documentation

-For a step-by-step guide to adding and revising documentation in docs.rockarch.org, including conversion of content to the Markdown format, editing in Markdown, and adding to an RAC GitHub repository, refer to the *Rockefeller Archive Center Documentation Site Guide to Managing Content*.
+For a step-by-step guide to adding and revising documentation in docs.rockarch.org, including conversion of content to the Markdown format, editing in Markdown, and adding to an RAC GitHub repository, refer to the [Rockefeller Archive Center Documentation Site Guide to Managing Content](docs-guide/).

 Appropriate documentation will be intended for the long-term use and reference by RAC staff and, when publicly available, allied professionals and other interested users.
 The content is:

 * The most up-to-date version of the documentation that is available.

 * Created by RAC staff.
-Content that is authored by non-RAC staff can be referenced and linked to within the documentation but should not be hosted and versioned on this platform.
+Content that is authored by others can be referenced and linked to within the documentation but should not be hosted and versioned on this platform.

-* A final version that is edited and ready for publication online.
+* A version that is ready for publication online.
 Assess the structure of the documentation and edit to optimize online access and use.
 Use best practices for technical writing, including:

     * Hierarchy of document headings
     * Clarity and simplicity
     * Consistent formatting
     * Hyperlinks to external resources and internal references within the documentation

 ## Revising or Removing Documentation